nextstrain/ncov/narratives/ncov_sit-rep_2020-02-03_newformat.md

 We find:
 * the 52</tag> sampled genomes are very similar, differing from the consensus by 0-7 mutations
 * This lack of genetic diversity has a parsimonious explanation that the outbreak descends either from a single introduction into the human population or a small number of animal-to-human transmissions of very similar viruses.
-* All the sequenced cases included in this analysis likely share a common ancestor sometime between the end of November and mid December 2019.
+* All the sequenced cases included in this analysis likely share a common ancestor sometime between mid November and mid December 2019.
 * There has been ongoing human-to-human spread since this point resulting in observed cases.
 * Using estimates of total case count from Imperial College London of several thousand cases, we infer a reproductive number between 1.8 and 3.5 indicating rapid growth in the November 2019-Janurary 2020 period.